Columbia Law Review: Impact

+Among United States law journals as of 2025, Columbia Law Review is ranked #1 by Washington and Lee University Law School and as of 2023, #4 by a professor at the University of Oregon School of Journalism and Communication.

 The Columbia Law Review was the top-cited law journal during the 2018 Supreme Court term.

 According to the Journal Citation Reports the Columbia Law Review had a 2009 impact factor of 3.610, ranking it third out of 116 journals in the category "Law".
-In 2007 the Columbia Law Review ranked second for submissions and citations within the legal academic community, after Harvard Law Review.
+In 2007, the Columbia Law Review ranked second for submissions and citations within the legal academic community, after Harvard Law Review.

 Notable alumni

 Notable alumni of the Columbia Law Review include: